Mahsud: Recent history

 Souvenir presented by British Officers who took part in Waziristan operation of 1937 depicting Tribal Marksman in an ambush against invading British Indian Forces.

-On many occasions, the Afghan throne was saved with the help of the Maseed (like General Ramzan Khan Maseed Shamankhel, Shabaram Khan Machikhel, Bakhan Maseed, Mosa Khan Maseed, Miajee Maseed, Jagar Maseed etc.), Burki/Baraki, and Wazirs from Waziristan, Pakistan.
+On many occasions, the Afghan throne was saved with the help of the Mahsuds/Maseeds (like General Ramzan Khan Maseed Shamankhel, Shabaram Khan Machikhel, Bakhan Mahsuds, Mosa Khan Maseed, Miajee Maseed, Jagar Maseed etc.), Burki/Baraki, and Wazirs from Waziristan, Pakistan.
 Of those who fought during this time, most came back to their homeland, but those who stayed were given high ranks of office, such as Faiz Muhammad Maseed, who was appointed as an interior minister during the Reign of Daud Khan in the 1970s.

-Today a minority of Maseeds are still in Logar Province, with the title of Waziri, but by caste, they are Maseeds.
+Today a minority of Mahsuds are still in Logar Province, with the title of Waziri, but by caste, they are Maseeds.
 The majority of these are with a sub-caste of Malik Denai, Dramankel, Faridi, Shamirai شمیرائی, Shabi khel, etc. When the Soviet–Afghan War started, some of these families came back to Waziristan but could not stay there, so they moved to cities like Peshawar and Karachi.
 Some of them stayed in Waziristan and D.I.
 Khan.
-The Maseed helped in defeating the British invading troops and saved Afghanistan, they contributed a lot because Afghanistan was nearly in the hands of the British.
+The Mahsuds helped in defeating the British invading troops and saved Afghanistan, they contributed a lot because Afghanistan was nearly in the hands of the British.